ruby2js/ruby2js/README.md

 [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FGlobal_Objects%2FObject%2FdefineProperty),
 so avoid these if you wish to target users running IE8 or lower.

+While both Ruby and JavaScript have open classes, Ruby unifies the syntax for defining and extending an existing class, whereas JavaScript does not.
+This means that Ruby2JS needs to be told when a class is being extended, which is done by prepending the `class` keyword with two plus signs, thus:
+`++class C; ...; end`.

 Filters may be provided to add Ruby-specific or framework specific behavior.
 Filters are essentially macro facilities that operate on an AST representation of the code.